jayaseelan-james/clean-code/README.md

   pass or fail results.
 Manual checks make failures subjective and slow down development.
 - Timely: The tests need to be written in a timely fashion.
 Write unit tests before production code to ensure testability and better design.
 Writing them after can make testing harder or neglected.

 ---

+## Chapter 10: Classes

+### Class Organization

+- Start classes with constants, then private variables.
+Public functions follow, with related private helpers below, making code read top-down like an article.
+- Encapsulation: Prefer private variables and functions, but allow internal or protected access for tests when needed.
+Privacy matters, but tests take priority when no better option exists.

+### Classes Should Be Small!

+- Classes should be small, even smaller than you think.
+Unlike functions measured by lines, class size is judged by how many responsibilities it handles.
+- A class name should clearly reflect its responsibilities.
+If it's vague or hard to name, the class likely does too much and needs to be split.
+- We should also be able to write a brief description of the class in about 25 words, without using the words "if," "and," "or," or "but."
+- The Single Responsibility Principle:
+  - A class should have only one responsibility and one reason to change, guiding both its purpose and size.
+  - SRP is simple but often ignored.
+We focus on making code work, not keeping it clean.
+Once it works, we forget to refactor large classes into focused, single-purpose ones.
+  - Small, focused classes make systems easier to navigate.
+They reduce clutter, clarify purpose, and help manage complexity better than a few large, overloaded ones.
+- Cohesion:
+  - A class should have few instance variables, with methods that use them closely.
+High cohesion means methods and data work together as a unified, logical whole.
+  - Too many instance variables used by only some methods often signals a hidden class.
+Split them into smaller, more cohesive classes with clear responsibilities.
+- Maintaining Cohesion Results in Many Small Classes: Breaking big functions into smaller ones may reveal new classes.
+If methods share only some variables, split them into cohesive classes for clearer, better-organized code.

+### Organizing for Change

+- Clean systems reduce change risk by isolating impact.
+New features should extend classes, not modify them, keeping existing code stable and easier to maintain.
+- Isolating from Change: Code changes with needs, so depend on abstractions, not concrete details.
+  This reduces coupling, eases testing, and aligns with the Dependency Inversion Principle (DIP).

+---